bordalix/guiasporttv/README.md

 ## Description

 It's a single page, with all the HTML, CSS and Javascript built in.
+No external dependencies.

 Just download the file to your computer and open it with a browser, it should work out-of-the-box.

-Feel free to tinker with it, it's a good project to start learning about web technologies, if you're on that path.
+Feel free to tinker with it, it's a good project to start learning about web technologies if you're on that path.

-Pull request are welcome.
+Pull requests are welcome.